stoolio/cljs-snake/README.md

 # Snake in Clojurescript

 This is canvas based, but I would like to properly strip out the logic so you could have an ascii version or something.
-That would be fun
+That would be fun.

+Anyways, you can move the snake.
+It stops when you hit the "walls" and he grows when you pick up a red block (apple?).
+You can also crash into yourself.

+One bit of wierdness, apples positions are picked randomly, and if they appear where the snake currently is, something strange happens.
+They should get redrawn, but some debugging is in order.
+Still, the logical fix is to prevent them from having a current position occupied by something else.

+Arrow keys move.

+#### Super Secret Debug Keys

+* `r` : reloads game and starts over without refresh
+* `-` : slows things down (not the numpad one)
+* `+` : speeds things up (again, no numpad)

 ## What!?!